 The GPU bots run a different set of tests than the majority of the Chromium test machines.
-The GPU testers are specifically focused on tests which exercise the graphics processor, and whose results are likely to vary between graphics card vendors.
+The GPU bots specifically focus on tests which exercise the graphics processor, and whose results are likely to vary between graphics card vendors.

 Most of the tests on the GPU bots are run via the Telemetry framework.
 Telemetry was originally conceived as a performance testing framework, but has proven valuable for correctness testing as well.
 Telemetry directs the browser to perform various operations, like page navigation and test execution, from external scripts written in Python.
 The GPU bots launch the full Chromium browser via Telemetry for the majority of the tests.
-Using the full browser to execute tests, rather than custom test harnesses like content_browsertests, has yielded several advantages: better testing code that is shipped, improved reliability, and improved performance.
+Using the full browser to execute tests, rather than smaller test harnesses, has yielded several advantages: testing what is shipped, improved reliability, and improved performance.

 A subset of the tests, called "pixel tests", grab screen snapshots of the web page in order to validate Chromium's rendering architecture end-to-end.
 Where necessary, GPU-specific results are maintained for these tests.
 Some of these tests verify just a few pixels, using handwritten code, in order to use the same validation for all brands of GPUs.

 The GPU bots use the Chrome infrastructure team's recipe framework, and specifically the chromium and chromium_trybot recipes, to describe what tests to execute.
-Compared to the legacy buildbot infrastructure, recipes make it easy to add new steps to the bots, change the bots' configuration, and run the tests locally in the same way that they are run on the bots.
+Compared to the legacy master-side buildbot scripts, recipes make it easy to add new steps to the bots, change the bots' configuration, and run the tests locally in the same way that they are run on the bots.
 Additionally, the chromium and chromium_trybot recipes make it possible to send try jobs which add new steps to the bots.
 This single capability is a huge step forward from the previous configuration where new steps were added blindly, and could cause failures on the tryservers.
 For more details about the configuration of the bots, see the GPU bot details.

 The bots on the chromium.gpu.fyi waterfall are configured to always test top-of-tree ANGLE.
-This setup is done with a few lines of code in the GPU recipe module; search the code for "ANGLE".
+This setup is done with a few lines of code in the tools/build workspace; search the code for "angle".